anshulgammy/anshulgammy-website-sourcecode/content/archives.md

 ---
-title: "Archive"
+title: "Chronicles"
 layout: "archives"
-url: "/archives/"
+url: "/chronicles/"
-summary: archives
+summary: Chronicles of the learning on this website
 ---